jshor/symbology/docs/docs/encoding.md

 :::tip ❖ Note
 When using the ECI flag, all input data will be treated as raw binary.
 This means that any data which is encoded using a multible byte encoding scheme (one other than UTF-8) will not use optimal compression.

-It's recomended that data using these schemes are converted to UTF-8 before rendering the barcode.
+It's recomended that data using these schemes are converted to UTF-8 before rendering the SymbologyType.
 :::

 ### GS1 Data

 GS1 data can be encoded in a number of symbologies.
 Application identifiers should be enclosed in square brackets (`[...]`) followed by the data to be encoded.

-To encode GS1 data, set the `encoding` option to `Encoding.GS1_MODE` (see [Encoding Modes](#encoding-modes)).
+To encode GS1 data, set the `encoding` option to `EncodingMode.GS1_MODE` (see [Encoding Modes](#encoding-modes)).

 :::tip Note
 GS1 mode is automatically assumed for EAN-128, DataBar and Composite symbologies but is also available for [Code 16k](../guide/symbologies/stacked.md#code-16k-en-12323), [Data Matrix](../guide/symbologies/two-dimensional.md#data-matrix-ecc200-iso-16022), [QR Code](../guide/symbologies/two-dimensional.md#qr-code-iso-18004), [Aztec Code](../guide/symbologies/two-dimensional.md#aztec-code-iso-24778), [DotCode](../guide/symbologies/two-dimensional.md#dotcode), and [QR Code](../guide/symbologies/two-dimensional.md#qr-code-iso-18004).